Despite the festive name, Christmas Moss is very much a tropical species.

-You can separate the moss into smaller chunks by hand, or even use scissors to trim it down into very small cuttings which can be “pasted” onto a surface.
+You can separate the moss into smaller chunks by hand or even use scissors to trim it down into very small cuttings, which can be “pasted” onto a surface.

 Varieties & Similar Plants

-The fact that they are very similar in growth and appearance – means the two are often mistaken for each other.
+The fact that they are also very similar in growth and appearance means the two are often mistaken for each other.